loda-lang/loda-programs/programs/README.md

 * [A043095](oeis/A043095.asm): Numbers with property that no two consecutive base 9 digits are equal.
 * [A043547](oeis/A043547.asm): Odd numbers interspersed with double the previous odd number.
 * [A043698](oeis/A043698.asm): Numbers n such that number of runs in the base 9 representation of n is even.
+* [A043700](oeis/A043700.asm): Numbers n such that number of runs in the base 11 representation of n is even.
 * [A043701](oeis/A043701.asm): Numbers n such that number of runs in the base 12 representation of n is even.
 * [A044102](oeis/A044102.asm): Multiples of 36.
 * [A044187](oeis/A044187.asm): Numbers n such that string 0,0 occurs in the base 8 representation of n but not of n-1.